djplaner/film-watch-options/README.md

 # film-watch-options

+**Under construction**

 Web component that provides different representations to watch a film.
 The representation is based on the
-- the tag content - the film's name e.g. `<film-watch-options sheetId="">The String</film-watch-options>`
+- the tag content - the film's name e.g. `<film-watch-options jsonurl="">The String</film-watch-options>`
-- a Google Spreadsheet - containing a list of films and availability
+- and a JSON file (located at _jsonurl_) that specifies if and how the film is available.

-Still very much a work in progress
+Still very much a work in progress.

+The rest of this is boilerplate for dev.

 ## Setup